Comparisons13 min read

 SiteGround Key Features

-• Free Let's Encrypt SSL with auto-renewal
+• Free Let's Encrypt SSL with automatic renewal

-• WordPress auto-updates with smart patching
+• WordPress auto-updates with safe patching

 • Git integration on GrowBig and GoGeek plans